Understanding the Breakeven Occupancy Ratio

 To determine the point at which your property's income aligns with its expenses, begin by compiling an accurate account of your operating expenses.
 This list should encompass various costs, including taxes, insurance, maintenance, utilities, and management fees.

 Next, incorporate your total Debt Service, which reflects the monthly payments associated with both interest and the principal of your mortgage.
+Following this, calculate the Potential Gross Income by multiplying the total number of rental units by the prevailing market rent rates.

-A ratio below 85% is generally considered favorable by lenders, as it suggests a higher likelihood of maintaining positive cash flow and finance stability.
-Understanding this metric is crucial for effective property management and financial decision-making.
+Once you have these figures, divide the sum of your total operating expenses and Debt Service by your Potential Gross Income.
+A ratio below 85% is generally considered favorable by lenders, as it suggests a higher likelihood of maintaining positive cash flow and financial stability.

 Evaluating a Sample Breakeven Occupancy Scenario

-Evaluating the breakeven occupancy ratio is an important aspect of financial management for property owners.
-In this scenario, consider a property with 20 units, each renting for $2,500.
+Consider a property with 20 units, each renting for $2,500.
 This structure yields a potential gross income of $50,000 per month.

 Assessing Risk with the Breakeven Occupancy Metric